TEXT: Malachi 3:13-18

 For you and me today, we might be tempted to have similar “hard words” against the Lord.
 Is it vain to serve God?
 In these gray and latter days, it sure seems that way sometimes.
 It all seems so pointless.
 Better to eat, drink, and be merry for tomorrow we die.
 Serving the Lord may bring opposition … from friends, from family, from government.

 In these gray and latter days, it often seems as though the wicked prosper and the righteous suffer.
 Perhaps we, like the Israelites, also figure “What’s the point?” and we give up on being faithful to the Lord’s Word.
 And so, we do not give him our best.
 We withhold our offerings.
 We fail in our marriage vows.
-We let the ungodly world around us mold us and shape us rather than the Holy Spirit working through God’s Word.
+We let the world around us mold us and shape us rather than the Holy Spirit working in us.
 And like the faithless priests in Malachi’s day, pastors today fail to turn their congregations from their sin and call them to repentance.
 At times, Christians today don’t look any different from the unbelieving world around them.
 There is no apparent distinction between those who serve God and those who do not.

 Another name for this Last Sunday in the Church Year is “Christ the King Sunday.”
 At the end of the Church Year, we think about the end of time, the return of the Lord, the culmination of all history.
 The theme of this day is repentance, hopeful joy, and confident anticipation, and this carries over into Advent next week and the weeks ahead.
 With our eyes on the Last Day, our eyes are on the Crucified One … our King.
 The inscription of above his head declares him King.
 Jesus is enthroned on his cross.

 The righteous King speaks words of forgiveness from his throne.
 Even while hanging on the cross, he speaks words of love, words of forgiveness to the ones who were crucifying him.
-That includes you and me … our sins grasped those hammers and drove those nails into his hands and feet.
+That includes you and me.
+Our sins grasped those hammers and drove those nails into his hands and feet.
 And still, he forgives.

 The wicked criminal acknowledges his crime.
 He says to the other criminal, “We are receiving the due reward of our deeds.”
 He acknowledges that Jesus has a kingdom: “Jesus, remember me when you come into your kingdom.”
 And the King says, “Today, you will be with me in Paradise.”
 Trusting in Christ, the wicked one becomes righteous.
 He who is repentant has his name written in the Book of Life … and it will never be erased or deleted.